- Print

 Navigate to Cadences (1).
 Create a new cadence: Click New Planning Cadence (2).

-Here is an example of how you might fill out the pop-up box for a Program Increment (PI) planning cadence, which tends to be 12 weeks.
+Here is an example of how you might fill out the pop-up box for a Program Increment (PI) planning cadence, typically 12 weeks.

 Click on New Planning Cadence (1) or (2).